M0KhAlEdd/TestHeroko-Selenium/README.md

 # TestHeroko-Selenium
-Test the Login Function in Heroko website
+Test the Login Function in Heroko website using Selenium and POM design pattern